 If you are interested in traveling to Bocas del Toro, Panama from San José, Costa Rica, you have a couple of options for how to make the journey.
-We have compiled all the details on three popular methods for getting from San José to Bocas del Toro.
-We have intentionally left car rentals off the list, as car rental companies do not allow cars to be taken across the border.
+Car rentals are not an option as car rental companies do not allow cars to be taken across the border.
 For a fee, some offer the possibility of renting a car in Costa Rica, leaving it at the border, and picking up a different car on the Panama side.

 Please note: It’s best to call ahead for schedules and rates as both are subject to change.